OfficeDev/teams-toolkit-samples/hello-world-tab-without-sso/README.md

 1. Add `fx-resource-aad-app-for-teams` into `activeResourcePlugins` in `.fx/configs/projectSettings.json`

     By adding this line, `Teams Toolkit` knows when to register an Azure Active Directory application required for implementing SSO feature.
-The AAD app will be created either during the time your press F5 or when you are ready to move your application to Azure (when you click `Provision in the Cloud`).
+The AAD app will be created either during the time you press F5 or when you are ready to move your application to Azure (when you click `Provision in the Cloud`).

 1. Add the following lines in `templates/appPackage/manifest.local.template.json`
     ```